Updated Apr 02, 2026

 Q: Why does “inappropriate influence” matter for student voice beyond publication?

 A: It undermines trust.
 If students believe surveys are being managed for optics, they disengage from feedback channels, and the evidence you have to work with becomes less reliable.
-Neutral promotion supports confidence that student voice is being collected to drive improvement, not to manufacture results.
+Neutral promotion supports confidence that student voice is being collected to improve the experience, not to manufacture results.

 [Office for Students]: "Promotion of the NSS"